Historical Museum of Sughd Region

-Tourism in Tajikistan offers travelers a great combination of inspiring natural landscapes, mountain peaks and alpine meadows, crystal clear lakes, ancient cities that were once a part of lost civilizations.
-Your travel experience in Tajikistan will combine interesting excursions to Panjakent, Khujand, Istaravshan with active adventures in Pamir mountains.
+Tourism in Tajikistan offers travelers a wide variety of inspiring natural landscapes, with mountain peaks, alpine meadows, and clear lakes, plus modern cities and ancient ruins that were once part of lost civilizations.
+Combine interesting excursions to Penjikent, Khujand, Istaravshan and Dushanbe with active adventures in the Pamir Mountains.

-Khujand is a definite must-see place.
-Along with Bukhara and Samarkand, it was once one of the most well-known centers of science and culture of Central Asia.
-You can see there preserved monuments dating back to the 16-17th centuries such as mausoleum of Sheikh Muslikhiddin and mosque Masjidi Jami as well as Khujand fortress built with inner city over 2500 years ago.
+Khujand is a definite must-see in Tajikistan.
+Along with Bukhara and Samarkand, Khujand was once a center of science and culture in Central Asia, and many monuments from this golden age remain to this day.
+Visit the mausoleum of Sheikh Muslikhiddin and the Masjidi Jami Mosque, as well as the fortress built in Khujand’s inner city over 2,500 years ago.

 Penjikent, sometimes known as the Pompeii of Central Asia, is another spectacular sight.
 The ancient ruins of the city were once a bustling metropolis, until the population was resettled after the Arab invasion in the 8th century.
 The current city, nearby, is still home to a buzzing bazaar, and historical monuments that make imagining ancient life a little easier.